 Justice Carlos G. Muñiz

 Justice Carlos G. Muñiz was appointed to the Florida Supreme Court by Governor Ron DeSantis on January 22, 2019, becoming the 89th Justice since statehood was granted in 1845.
 Prior to joining the Court, he served on the staff of Secretary Betsy DeVos as the presidentially-appointed, Senate-confirmed general counsel of the United States Department of Education.

 In addition to working as an attorney in the federal government and in private practice, Justice Muñiz had an extensive career in Florida state government.
 He served as the deputy attorney general and chief of staff to Attorney General Pam Bondi; as deputy chief of staff and counsel in the Office of the Speaker of the Florida House of Representatives; as general counsel of the Department of Financial Services; and as deputy general counsel to Governor Jeb Bush.

 Justice Muñiz is a graduate of the University of Virginia and of Yale Law School.
 After law school, he clerked for Judge José A. Cabranes of the U.S. Court of Appeals for the Second Circuit and for Judge Thomas A. Flannery of the U.S. District Court for the District of Columbia.

 The phone number is (850) 488-0007.
 His judicial assistant is Brooke Conlan.
-The staff attorneys are Emily Percival and Jessica Poarch.
+The staff attorneys are Emily Percival, Jessica Poarch and Meredith Lunde.
 The mailing address is 500 South Duval Street, Tallahassee FL 32399-1925.

 All inquiries about this page: email@example.com